monitoringartist/dockbix-agent-xxl/README.md

 All reported issues, which are not real issues, but requests for support will be closed with reference to this README section.

-# Known issues

-- a systems with recent kernel (4.8.4 and above) might have a problem to start Dockbix agent properly (issue in the docker logs: `terminated with signal 11`) - env variable `PROOT_NO_SECCOMP=1` may be a workaround for this problem

 # Author